kegoba/logger-libray/README.md

 https://documenter.getpostman.com/view/29626607/2sA3duGtJT

-This was develop with node, typescript and express
+This project was develop with node, typescript and express

-setup instruction
+Setup Instructions
-1. clone the project
+1. clone the project => git clone  https://github.com/kegoba/logger-libray

 2.  navigate to the root folder with => cd logger-libray